Faculty Personnel Policies & Financial Matters

 Dismissal of a tenured faculty member for cause is one of the most serious actions the College can take and normally follows a history of progressively more objectionable conduct in which instances of lesser offense have resulted in disciplinary actions as described in this Handbook (PART TWO, XIV).
 After reviewing the evidence, the Dean meets with the faculty member to discuss the nature and severity of the grounds for dismissal and to attempt to reach mutually agreeable terms of separation from the College or of continued employment.
 If agreement proves impossible, the faculty member may request a fact-finding inquiry by the Faculty Executive Committee.
 After consulting with the FEC and receiving its recommendation, the Dean either decides that termination is not justified or recommends dismissal to the President.
 If the Dean recommends dismissal, she or he sends the faculty member a written statement that details the reasons for termination.

-A faculty member who has been informed of the Dean’s recommendation for dismissal may request the FEC to empanel a hearing committee, consisting of three tenured faculty members, to conduct a formal hearing and submit its findings and recommendation to the President.
-The request for a formal hearing must be in writing and must be received by the FEC not more than fourteen days after the Dean has informed the faculty member of the College’s intent to terminate his or her appointment.
+A faculty member who has been informed of the Dean’s recommendation for dismissal may request the President to empanel a hearing committee from the Faculty Appeals Board, consisting of three tenured faculty members, to conduct a formal hearing and submit its findings and recommendation to the President.
+The request for a formal hearing must be in writing and must be received by the President not more than fourteen days after the Dean has informed the faculty member of the College’s intent to terminate his or her appointment.

-As the hearing committee is in process of being formed, the faculty member and the President may each challenge, without stated cause, two of the candidates proposed by the FEC as members of the committee.
+As the hearing committee is in process of being formed, the faculty member may challenge, without stated cause, one of the candidates proposed by the President as members of the committee.
+The President shall appoint another member of the Faculty Appeals Board to replace the challenged member.

 The Dean provides the faculty member written notice of the hearing, including specific charges, at least thirty days in advance.
 The hearing committee selects a chair from its members, gathers and reviews documents relevant to the case, and assembles a list of witnesses.
 The faculty member and the College may each call witnesses to testify.
 Both may present other evidence, and both may question all witnesses.
 The faculty member and the College may each be accompanied by legal counsel, but the attorneys are not permitted to raise objections.
 The hearing committee follows the procedure specified in this Handbook and is not bound by legal rules of evidence.
 Upon request, the College provides the faculty member a written transcript of the proceedings without cost.